meowsus/rbenv-clean/README.md

 # rbenv-clean
-`rbenv-clean` is a plugin for rbenv that aids in removing gems from your ruby environment.
+`rbenv-clean` is a plugin for rbenv that aids in removing gems from your Ruby environment.

-A "fork" of @jbernsie's work after he mysteriously disappeared from this plane.
+A "fork" of @jbernsie's work after he mysteriously disappeared from this planet.

 ## Installation

 - `$ mkdir -p ~/.rbenv/plugins # create the plugins dir if you haven't already`
-- `$ git clone https://github.com/jbernsie/rbenv-clean ~/.rbenv/plugins/rbenv-clean`
+- `$ git clone https://github.com/meowsus/rbenv-clean ~/.rbenv/plugins/rbenv-clean`

 ## Usage